-Last week, I was invited to do a lightning talk at the Women in Tech Breakfast held by General Assembly.
-There were 5 speakers and each speaker received a question to guide their talk.
+I did a lightning talk at a Women in Tech Breakfast a few years ago.
+There were five speakers, and each received a question to guide their discussion.
 Mine was:

-You work with a lot of female founders and are yourself an incredibly successful entrepreneur, what is the most common challenge faced and what solutions do you recommend to combat those?
+You work with many female founders and are an incredibly successful entrepreneur.
+What is the most common challenge, and what solutions do you recommend to combat those?

-I told her, “I think a lot of it is mindset.” ← It’s easier sometimes to answer a direct question in Facebook messenger. ?
+I told her, “I think a lot of it is mindset.” ← It’s easier sometimes to answer a direct question on Facebook messenger. ?

-I also told her that by mindset, I meant the negative parts of it like thinking challenges are too big, feeling a lack of confidence, the negative chatter that keeps us stuck or as I call it sometimes, “mind gunk.”
+I also told her that by mindset, I meant the negative parts of it like thinking challenges are too big, feeling a lack of confidence, and the negative chatter that keeps us stuck, or as I call it sometimes, “mind gunk.”

 The biggest challenge is between your ears…

 This feeling that you don’t belong.
 That you’re not good enough.
-That you’re a fraud and you’ll eventually be found out.
+That you’re a fraud, and you’ll eventually be discovered.

-- Being the only woman and/or minority in the room
+- Being the only woman or minority in the room

 - Looking at job requirements and feeling that you don’t meet all the criteria

-- Feeling like we need to become more “male” order to get ahead or succeed
+- Feeling like we need to become more “male” to get ahead or succeed

 - Walking the line between being perceived as assertive or aggressive.